 I’m surrounded.
 The drones are closing in and I’m sweating profusely.
 I switch from a fast-firing laser to a galactic boom stick for a little crowd control.
 I’ve thinned the herd when time starts slowing down, a sign that there are incoming shots coming my way.
 I quickly dodge to the right to avoid some of the shots, and use my trusty shield to deflect the rest.
 I even manage to redirect some of the charges and take out a few more before I’m hit and lose my last life.

-It’s an exhilarating experience seamlessly delivered by the Oculus Quest, which is now our best VR headset.
+It’s an exhilarating experience seamlessly delivered by the Oculus Quest, which is now one of our best VR headsets.

 Oculus has finally launched a wireless headset that's better than the original Rift, the tethered gadget that helped start the modern VR craze.
 For $399, you get an all-in-one VR system that offers easy steup, room-scale tracking, six degrees of freedom and built-in audio — all without wires.
 PC gamers will want to wait for the Oculus Rift S, but overall the Quest is the untethered VR experience I've been waiting for.

 - The Oculus Quest is the first stand-alone headset from this company to offer six degrees of freedom and room-scale movement.